elysiajs/documentation/docs/essential/what-next.md

     - - meta
       - name: 'description'
-        content: Lifecycle event is a concept for each stage of Elysia processing, "Life Cycle" or "Hook" is an event listener to intercept, and listen to those events cycling around.
-Hook allows you to transform data running through the data pipeline.
-With the hook, you can customize Elysia to its fullest potential.
+        content: The lifecycle event in ElysiaJS represents each stage of processing.
+A "Life Cycle" or "Hook" acts as an event listener, intercepting and responding to events throughout the process.
+Hooks enable you to customize and transform data within the pipeline, allowing you to fully optimize Elysia’s capabilities.

     - - meta
       - property: 'og:description'
-        content: Lifecycle event is a concept for each stage of Elysia processing, "Life Cycle" or "Hook" is an event listener to intercept, and listen to those events cycling around.
-Hook allows you to transform data running through the data pipeline.
-With the hook, you can customize Elysia to its fullest potential.
+        content: The lifecycle event in ElysiaJS represents each stage of processing.
+A "Life Cycle" or "Hook" acts as an event listener, intercepting and responding to events throughout the process.
+Hooks enable you to customize and transform data within the pipeline, allowing you to fully optimize Elysia’s capabilities.
 ---

 # What's next
-Congratulation!
-You have just completed an essential chapter for developing with Elysia.
+Congratulations on completing the "Essential" chapter of Elysia development!

-Essential chapter cover a basic building block, however there are some several useful concepts you might want to read, each take less ~15 minutes to complete.
+While the Essential chapter provides a solid foundation, there are several valuable concepts worth exploring.
+Each chapter takes less than 15 minutes to read.

-Here's a recommended chapters we recommended in order (Feels free to jump to the chapter you are interested first).
+We recommend the following chapters to deepen your knowledge.
+Feel free to explore them in any order that interests you.

 <script setup>
     import Card from '../../components/nearl/card.vue'